How to Implement an Energy Management System

-Implementation of an Energy Management System is essentail if you truly wish to reduce your energy consumption and save money.
-Without an Energy Management System, you are just throwing darts in the dark, hoping one lands close.
+Implementation of an Energy Management System is essential if you truly wish to reduce your energy consumption and save money.
+Without an Energy Management Service, you are just throwing darts in the dark, hoping one lands close.
 Without intimate knowledge and understanding, any project you undertake to reduce energy consumption can result in huge costs with no ROI.

 What should an Energy Management System accomplish?